f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab5.rst

 -  **Monitoring**, when you get the state of the server or server group with one command

-All these changes are made with the NGINX Plus REST API interface with API commands.
+All these changes are made with the NGINX Plus REST API.
 By default changes made with the API are only stored only in the shared memory zone and so the changes are discarded when the NGINX Plus configuration file is reloaded.

 In this Module we will configure upstream servers and upstream server groups dynamically (on-the-fly) with the NGINX Plus REST API and use the